 KEYNOTE SPEAKERS

-We are thrilled to announce that Prof. Sonia Livingstone and Prof. Payal Arora will be our Keynote Speakers for the 2025 CIES Conference
+We are thrilled to announce that Prof. Payal Arora and Michael Trucano will be our Keynote Speakers for the 2025 CIES Conference

 As a digital anthropologist, Payal is concerned with how diverse people make use of and meaning with digital tools.
 Her work focuses more specifically on the digital economies of the Global South.
 Payal’s research centers on exploring who and how technology is used in the Global South, underlining the fact that “the ‘next big trend’ in digital won’t emerge from a Western market.”
 Her research sheds light on several existing barriers, including overcoming mindsets, organizational cultures, and funding politics.
 She makes the case that these “next billion users” are at the forefront of digital creation and innovation, pointing to the need to respect and support all people as we jointly forge ahead to carve novel and resilient digital design approaches in these precarious times.
 In her research, she shows how much we can learn from ‘thick data’, especially given the limited and misleading understandings of digital cultures outside the West.